davidmelton/class.template.php/README.md

 ```
 ---

 ### template::child

 #### Description

     template::child ( string $child, string $tag ) : null

-The **child()** method defines the child template's filename and the name of its placeholder tag in the parent template.
-The path to the child template and the child template's file type are inherited from the template constructor method.
+The **child()** method defines a child template's filename and the name of its placeholder tag in the parent template.
+The path to the child template and the child template's file type are inherited from the Template constructor method.

 #### Parameters